Permission to Work

 On campus employment is permitted only on the campus that has issued the I-20.
 A student must be in valid F-1 status.
 A student is limited to 20 hours a week during the semester, but may work full time (up to 40 hours) during vacation periods (summer, winter, and holidays).
 To be employed, the student will need to have a Social Security Card.
 To apply for a SS# the student must obtain a job offer on campus; the International Education Office will issue a confirmation letter to the Social Security Office.
 A Social Security card may be obtained at a Social Security Office.
-The International Education Office will also issue a letter to the CSU Stanislaus Human Resources office certifying that students are maintaining their lawful F1 status for work authorization.
+The International Education Office will also issue a letter to the Stanislaus State Human Resources office certifying that students are maintaining their lawful F1 status for work authorization.

 Employment off Campus

 You must have permission by the Office of International Education prior to working off campus.

 The following is an explanation of the types of work which allow you to work off campus.
 It includes a description of the rules, how to get permission, and the kinds of work which may be authorized.